remusao/blockrz/README.md

 # Blockrz

-Build yourself an adblocker in 100 lines of TypeScript!
+Build yourself an adblocker in less than 100 lines of TypeScript!
 This is a minimal WebExtension doing adblocking/antitracking using most popular block-lists.
 It is meant as a very thin wrapper around the [adblocker](https://github.com/cliqz-oss/adblocker) library which does most of the heavy-lifting.
 The code is also heavily commented and aims